Oleffa/pinephone-guides/README.md

 ## Hardware
 1. To open the back of the phone use your fingernails and the groove at the bottom left corner of the phone.
-2. When first taking the phone into use remove the plastic isolator that separates the battery fom the pins.
+2. When first taking the phone into use remove the plastic isolator that separates the battery from the pins.